Search term

 Query String Syntax

-A query string uses specific syntax to parse and split the provided query string based on operators (AND, OR).
+A query string uses specific syntax with operators (AND, OR).
 The default operator is OR.

 .keyword